Call us: 01746 781 192 Email: outdoor.recreation@ shropshire.gov.uk

 Ten good reasons to visit Severn Valley Country Park:

-- 1. We provide regular activities for kids, lead by one of our team, as well an safe, fun play ground for the kids to let off steam.
+- 1. We provide regular activities for kids, lead by one of our team, as well as a safe, fun play ground for the kids to let off steam.

-- 2. You can explore the park on one of our way-marked walks, our cycle paths, or enjoy a horse ride on our surfaced paths and public bridleways.
+- 2. You can explore the park on one of our self-led walks, cycle paths, or enjoy a horse ride on our surfaced paths and public bridleways.
+Explore the wider Severn Valley on one of our guided walks.

 - 3. We have a great environment for educational activities for kids including a purpose built classroom.